DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

 Foreign Investment in Agricultural Land

 We urge passage by the Kansas State Legislature of a law to prohibit entry into business of farming and ranching or the ownership of agricultural land by alien investors, except those resident farm families or individuals seeking United States citizenship.

-We urge passage of legislation strengthening the reporting of Kansas agricultural land owned by aliens, corporations, and limited partnerships.
+We urge passage of legislation strengthening the reporting of Kansas agricultural land owned by aliens, corporations, and/or limited partnerships.

 State Banking Regulations